The Short Harlem Ghetto Story

 Changes to the Harlem Ghetto

-By the 1960s and 70s, the Harlem ghetto began to decline with the slow introduction of drugs and other community problems, as well as people leaving Harlem for other neighborhoods in New York City with the help of urban renewal construction.
+By the 1960s and 70s, the streets of the Harlem ghetto began to decline with the slow introduction of drugs and other community problems, along with people leaving Harlem for other neighborhoods in New York City with the help of urban renewal construction.

-Fast forwarding into present day Harlem, the streets are far from what they use to be with much less daily activity, as far as street crimes.
-Some might credit the extreme and strict laws that New York City established like Stop and Frisk and the harsh penalties for possession of a firearm.
+Fast forwarding into present day Harlem, the streets are far from what they use to be with much less daily activity, especially within the streets as some might credit the extreme and strict laws that New York City established like Stop and Frisk and the harsh penalties for minor offenses.

 While there are still Harlem hoods in Upper Manhattan, mainly housing projects and a few scattered blocks, gentrification is truly transforming the streets of the once Harlem ghetto.